|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

-The module considers how individuals perceive their role in the workplace, what motivates them to work and the factors that may affect their performance.
-The role of perceptions and attitudes and how these affect commitment and job satisfaction are explored with an analysis of the causes of job dis-satisfaction and how this can lead to inter-personal conflict.
-The analysis underpins an examination of how to foster strong inter-personal relationship as the basis of effective leadership.
+The London School of Management Education’s MBA module on Understanding Workplace Behaviour considers how individuals perceive their role in the workplace, what motivates them to work, and the factors that may affect their performance.
+The role of perceptions and attitudes and how these affect commitment and job satisfaction are explored with an analysis of the causes of job dissatisfaction and how this can lead to interpersonal conflict.
+The analysis underpins an examination of how to foster strong interpersonal relationships as the basis of effective leadership.

-This module considers key financial information and applied methodologies that inform management judgements when taking strategic decisions.
+Within the MBA qualification, this Business Finance module considers key financial information and applied methodologies that inform management judgements when taking strategic decisions.
 Three main areas are examined; the different types of costs and how to measure costs, setting and managing budgets for control purposes and appraising long term capital investment decisions.
-This module, therefore, provides an understanding of relevant financial information which is essential for the strategic leadership of organisations.
+This module, therefore, provides an understanding of relevant financial information which is essential for business strategy and leadership of organisations.

 The Macro-economic Environment

-The module examines the key concepts in carrying out a research project.
-In particular, competing philosophical issues, including ethical, political and socio-cultural issues with an analysis of how to select an appropriate methodology in the light of the chosen research topic.
+This MBA module examines the key concepts in carrying out a research project in the business administration context.
+The module focuses on competing philosophical issues, including ethical, political and socio-cultural challenges with an analysis of how to select an appropriate methodology in the light of the chosen research topic.
 Quantitative and qualitative approaches to conducting research and how to present the research results will be studied.
-This module will equip students with the knowledge and understanding to undertake action research.
+This module will equip MBA students with the knowledge and understanding to undertake action research in their respective business sectors.
 Action research is focused on finding a solution to a problem by identifying and taking steps to resolve a problem, researching the outcomes and using critical reflection to link the two processes.

 Formulating and Planning Organisational Strategy

-The module examines how to identify opportunities and threats enabling competitive interactions with other organisations.
-The module first considers strategic choices and strategic positioning in different contexts leading to an understanding of an organisation’s specific competitive advantage.
+This module examines how to identify opportunities and threats enabling competitive interactions with other organisations.
+It is key to the MBA qualification as it considers strategic choices and strategic positioning in different contexts leading to an understanding of an organisation’s specific competitive advantage.
 Various models that can be used to create a strategic vision are evaluated together with the criteria for assessing the effectiveness of a particular strategy.
 In the final part of the module, the ethical, social and environmental aspects of a strategy are considered as part of managing reputational risk.

 Organisational Culture and Leadership

-There is a strong inter-dependence between leadership and organisational culture.
+In this business administration module there is a strong interdependence between leadership and organisational culture.
 This module examines how organisational culture originates and develops, and how to diagnose and define a specific culture.
 A specific leadership style, such as democratic or authoritarian, can have a profound influence on an organisation’s culture.
 The module examines different leadership styles and their relationship to organisational culture are analysed.

 The Leadership of Strategic Change

+The Leadership of Strategic Change module is extremely important in the MBA programme.
 The need for strategic change is a result of a shift in strategic direction requiring a change in processes, practices, operating procedures, or even culture, to enable the development of new competencies and ways of competing.
 To successfully lead a change agenda requires both an understanding of the forces driving the need for change and the sources of resistance to the change.
-Since change involves people leadership of the process starts by building commitment and developing strong inter-personal relationships.
+Since change involves people, leadership of the process starts by building commitment and developing strong interpersonal relationships.
 Achievement of the change objective(s), however, may be hampered by poor performance, both human and operational, and leaders need to develop strategies for monitoring and improving performance.

 Business Consultancy Project

-The MBA programme is delivered through a full-time of formal lectures, workshops and seminars.
+The Master of Business Administration programme is delivered through a full-time course of formal lectures, workshops and seminars.

 Assessment is both formative and summative and is designed to encourage ‘deep’ rather than superficial learning.
 Coursework is used throughout the programme with knowledge and understanding tested through essays, reports, presentations and case studies.